amidaware/trmm-docs/docs/mesh_integration.md

 - Real time shell
 - Real time file browser

+!!!note

+    MeshCentral Has issues with Firefox, use Chrome

 At some point in the future, these functions will be directly built into the Tactical Agent, removing the need for MeshCentral.

 It should be noted that Tactical RMM and MeshCentral are 2 completely separate products and can run independently of each other.